 I accidentally discovered that sending Congratulations in iMessage triggers an animated effect.
 I know I’m late to the party, but better to be late than never.
-If you have just got a new iPhone and received an animated message such as Pew Pew or you also discovered it recently and are now wondering what other special effects tricks can iMessage do, then we shall sail through together.
+If you have just got a new iPhone and received an animated message such as Pew Pew or you also discovered it recently and are now wondering what words trigger iMessage effects on iPhone, we will help you in this post.

 Note: The special effects mentioned below work only for iMessages between Apple devices and not for regular SMS messages.
 Also, the special effects work on devices running iOS 10 and above.